Mathpix/mathpix-markdown-it/README.md

 # What is Mathpix Markdown?

-**mathpix-markdown** is a Markdown dialect which addresses limitations inherent in standard Markdown that appear when communicating scientific and mathematical information:
+[mathpix-markdown](https://mathpix.com/docs/mathpix-markdown/overview) is a Markdown dialect which addresses limitations inherent in standard Markdown that appear when communicating scientific and mathematical information:

 - lack of standardized support for math equations and math equation numbering and references
 - poor support for tables
 - no support for document elements common in academic publishing, such as abstracts, titles, and author lists
 - limited support for linking to tables, equations, and sections within a document

+# How is Mathpix Markdown different from regular Markdown?

 Mathpix Markdown addresses these limitations by adding support for the following standard Latex syntax elements which are already familiar to the scientific community: